Date: August 2, 2022

 The greenery gave way to rock, as we approached the base of Mount Hood.
 While it may not look like it, we were already higher than KCR at this point!

 Looking up the scramble that lies between us and the summit of Mount Hood.
-While Kane recommends ascending the central gully right up to the Hood/Brock col, that looked far from appealing, and we decided to try a different route instead...Our route began by ascending the slope to climber's left, before making a traverse higher up.
+While Kane recommends ascending the central gully directly up to the Hood/Brock col, that looked far from appealing, and we decided to try a different route instead...Our route began by ascending the slope to climber's left, before making a traverse higher up.
 (Approximate route shown.)

 Starting up the initial, easy scree slopes.